latex3/latex3.github.io/help/books/index.md

 **ISBN-13:** 978-0321173850
 **Pages:** 624 pages

-Also available as an [eBook bundle](https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Fguide-to-latex-adobe-reader-9780321639653) consisting of PDF and ePub format without DRM.
+These days it is available as an <a href="https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Fguide-to-latex-adobe-reader-9780321639653" rel="nofollow" >eBook in ePub format</a> without DRM.

 <hr>